• Skip to primary navigation

 I recommend using a standing mixer or hand-held mixer to make this sugar cookie recipe for the best results!

-two overhead photos of a blue KitchenAid mixer with a glass bowl.
-The left photo shows the butter and sugar before creaming, the right photo shows eggs and vanilla added to the creamed butter and sugar to make the Best Cut Out Sugar Cookie Recipe
+two overhead photos showing how to make sugar cookies -left shows butter and sugar before creaming, the right photo shows eggs and vanilla added to the creamed butter and sugar

 Next, add dry ingredients and beat, starting on low speed and increasing to medium, until the dough forms.
 Please note, the dough at this stage will be soft and pliable.
 It may seem a touch too soft, but don’t be worried, after chilling it will be just perfect!